 Ann’s name is revealed mainly in Tradition and in the Proto-gospel of James and Pseudo-gospel of Matthew.
 These works are not part of the official Bible and they are not used used in the Liturgy; James’ work dates back to the first century and considered to be apocryphal and not equal to the four gospels or the writings of Saint Paul and other New Testament books.
 The Church acknowledges that the apocryphal books reveal aspects of the faith and other details of divine revelation.
 Church Fathers often quote from apocryphal works, and the artists have been known to use them, too.
 In the end, we would not know the names of the grandparents of Jesus, Ann and Joachim, without the Proto-gospel of James.
 The importance of the genealogy of the grandparents lies in the fact that they determine Jesus’ heritage of being of the House of King David of the tribe of Judah; they lived in Nazareth of Galilee and who were register citizens of Jerusalem.

-The Church Fathers have a lot to say about the person of Saint Ann.
-Among them we can note Saint Andrew of Crete (+720) Saint John of Damascus (8th Century) and Saint Peter the Wonderworker (9th/10th centuries).
+The Church Fathers have much to say about the person of Saint Ann.
+Among them we can note Saint Andrew of Crete (+720), Saint John of Damascus (8th Century), and Saint Peter the Wonderworker (9th/10th centuries).
 Later saints and blesseds lay claim to knowledge of Ann, in particular: Blessed Benvenuta, O.P.
 (13th Century), Saint Bridget (14th Century), Saint Colette (15th Century), and Saint Fulbert of Chartres, among others.

 Saint Fulbert teaches us that Ann is the mirror that reflects all goodness.